Structure and Formation of the Deeply Bound $\bar{p}$ atoms: Numerical results

 In order to predict a realistic shape and magnitude of the spectrum for the $( {\bar p},p)$ reactions for antiprotonic state formation, we should consider realistic ground state configurations for the target nuclei, the excitation energies and widths of the nuclear states and the relative excitation strengths leading to the excited states of the daughter nuclei in case they are necessary \cite{Ikeno:2013wza}.
 The separation energy of $2s_{1/2}$ state of $^{31}$P is 7.3 MeV \cite{chen:2022} and the first excitation energy of $^{30}$Si is 2.2 MeV corresponding to the state of $^{31}$P with $(1d_{5/2})^{-1}$ proton-hole state.
 This excitation energy is sufficiently larger than the binding energy of the $1s$ atom of $ {\bar p}$ in $^{30}$Si, which is 1100.8 keV as shown in Table~\ref{table:BE-W}, and the $ {\bar p}$ atom formation spectrum with the $^{30}$Si ground state is expected to be well-separated from the contributions of other excited states of $^{30}$Si in the energy spectrum.
 Therefore, in this study, only the valence $2s_{1/2}$ state is considered as the proton single particle state in $^{31}$P. Then, we consider the occupation probability of the $2s_{1/2}$ state to obtain the realistic magnitude of the formation cross section.
 The occupation probability of the $2s_{1/2}$ state is reported to be 0.40 in Ref.~\cite{Wesseling:1992xra} which was obtained from the analysis of the data of electron-induced proton knock-out $(e,e'p)$ reaction.
 The calculated effective numbers for the $ {\bar p}$ atom formation with proton pick-up from the $2s_{1/2}$ state are normalized by this occupation probability.
 We show in Fig.~\ref{fig:31P(pbar,p)30Si_pbar_spectra} the formation spectra of $ {\bar p}-^{30}$Si bound systems by the $^{31} {\rm P}( {\bar p},p)$ reaction at $p_{ {\bar p}}=1$ GeV/c.
+The contributions from $ {\bar p}$-nuclear states are included in Fig.~\ref{fig:31P(pbar,p)30Si_pbar_spectra} and found not to show any structure, as in previous cases.
 We find that we can clearly see the peak structure for the formation of atomic $s$ states in $^{30}$Si, and even the deepest atomic $1s$ state still appears clearly as the prominent discrete peak.